• Skip to main content

 Now you have an arsenal of ideas to help your allergic cat feel better.

-If you try our recommendations and are still having allergy problems, you should see your vet.
+If you try our recommendations and still have allergy problems, you should see your vet.

 Medicinal Mushrooms

-Medicinal mushrooms support and balance the immune system, promoting overall health and well-being for pets.
+Medicinal mushrooms support and balance the immune system, promoting overall pet health and well-being.

 In addition, the Reishi mushroom reduces the release of histamine, which soothes itching and inflammation.